 9.5 Section 1983 Claim Against Local Governing Body Defendants Based on Unlawful Official Policy, Practice, or Custom —Elements and Burden of Proof

-In order to prevail on the plaintiff’s § 1983 claim against defendant [name of local governing body] alleging liability based on an official policy, practice, or custom, the plaintiff must prove each of the following elements by a preponderance of the evidence:
+To prevail on the plaintiff’s § 1983 claim against defendant [name of local governing body] alleging liability based on an official policy, practice, or custom, the plaintiff [name] must prove each of the following elements by a preponderance of the evidence:

-1. [Name of defendant’s official or employee] acted under color of state law;
+First, [name of defendant’s official or employee] acted under color of state law;

-2. the act[s] of [name of defendant’s official or employee] deprived the plaintiff of particular rights under [the laws of the United States] [the United States Constitution] as explained in later instructions;
+Second, the act[s] of [name of defendant’s official or employee] deprived the plaintiff [name] of particular rights under [the laws of the United States] [the United States Constitution] as explained in later instructions;

-3. [Name of defendant’s official or employee] acted pursuant to an expressly adopted official policy or a widespread or longstanding practice or custom of the defendant [name of local governing body]; and
+Third, [name of defendant’s official or employee] acted pursuant to an expressly adopted official policy or a widespread or longstanding practice or custom of the defendant [name of local governing body]; and

-4. the defendant [name of local governing body]’s official policy or widespread or longstanding practice or custom caused the deprivation of the plaintiff’s rights by the [name of defendant’s official or employee]; that is, the [name of local governing body]’s official policy or widespread or longstanding practice or custom is so closely related to the deprivation of the plaintiff’s rights as to be the moving force that caused the ultimate injury.
+Fourth, the defendant [name of local governing body]’s official policy or widespread or longstanding practice or custom caused the deprivation of the plaintiff [name]’s rights by the [name of defendant’s official or employee]; that is, the [name of local governing body]’s official policy or widespread or longstanding practice or custom is so closely related to the deprivation of the plaintiff [name]’s rights as to be the moving force that caused the ultimate injury.

 A person acts “under color of state law” when the person acts or purports to act in the performance of official duties under any state, county, or municipal law, ordinance or regulation. [[The parties have stipulated that] [I instruct you that] [name of defendant’s official or employee] acted under color of state law.]